 In addition to cultivating the knowledge and skills required to identify, service, repair and open modern, rare-antique and high security safe equipment, I am one of only a few Licensed California Safe Technicians who specialize in NO or Minimal damage openings, using the art and science of "combination lock manipulation" and "advanced combination lock diagnostics".
 These skills allow me to open many safes by "sight, sound and touch", which means there will be no drilling mess or other inconvenience and that your safe can be put back into service sooner after the opening.
 No repairs needed!

-Even if your safe is not a good candidate for opening by manipulation, is equipped with a digital lock or if a malfunction exists that does require drilling, "minimal damage" means that after opening, that tiny hole I drilled can easily be repaired and the repaired area will not be evident.
+Even if your safe is not a good candidate for opening by manipulation, is equipped with a digital or manipulation resistant lock or if a malfunction exists that does require drilling to overcome, "minimal damage" means that after opening, that tiny hole I had to drill can easily be repaired to meet or exceed your safe's rating and the repaired area will not be evident.